kailermai/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `TAHub` and the **Actor** is the `Teaching Assistant(TA)`, unless specified otherwise)

+**Use case: UC03 List entries**

+**Guarantees:** All student entries will be displayed.

+**MSS**
+1. TA enters command to list entries.
+2. TAHub displays a success message.
+   <br>Use case ends.

+**Extensions**
+* 1a.
+TAHub detects an error in the entered command.
+    * 1a1.
+TAHub displays an error message.
+      <br>Use case ends.
+* 2a.
+There are no existing students entries in TAHub.
+    * 2a1.
+TAHub notifies the user that there are no existing entries.
+      <br>Use case ends.

+**Use case: UC04 Find student**

+**Guarantees:** All student entries with matching names will be displayed.

+**MSS**
+1. TA enters command to find students by name.
+2. TAHub displays matching student entries
+   <br>Use case ends.

+**Extensions**
+* 1a.
+TAHub detects an error in the entered command.
+    * 1a1.
+TAHub displays an error message.
+      <br>Use case ends.
+* 2a.
+There are no students that match the given name.
+    * 2a1.
+TAHub notifies the user that no match is found.
+      <br>Use case ends.

 **Use case: UC05 Clear Entries**

 **Guarantees:** All student entries will be deleted.